USEPA/GLharmonizeR/README.md

 # Dataset design

 The fundamental sampling unit is defined by a unique temporal and spatial position defined by date (with or without time of day), latitude, longitude, and sample depth.
-The data are available in "long" format where each row represents an observation for a single analyte indexed by position and time.
-Functions to pivot the data to wide format based on closeness in time and space are in progress.
+The data are available in "long" format where each row represents an observation for a single water quality parameter indexed by position and time.
+Functions to pivot the data to wide format based on proximity in time and space are in progress.

+# Recommendations for users

+-   Utilize QC flags and remarks
+-   Be aware of censored data (see QC flags)
+-   Report any issues via Github either as a discussion or open an issue

+# Citations

+Shuvo, A.K., N.R.
+Lottig, K.E.
+Webster, A. Delany, K. Reinl, C. Gries, N.J.
+Smith, A.C.
+Poisson, I.M.
+McCullough, S.M.
+Collins, K.B.
+King, E. Phillips, K.S.
+Cheruvelil, and P.A.
+Soranno.
+2023.
+LAGOS-US LIMNO: Data module of surface water chemistry from 1975-2021 for lakes in the conterminous U.S. ver 5.
+Environmental Data Initiative. https://doi.org/10.6073/pasta/2c58f5a50ab813919f99cc1f265f271c (Accessed 2025-07-17).

 # Disclaimer